wesley20943/small_python/README.md

 # small_python

-python from NCCU classes of AI
+python from NCCU course of AI